 Which is suitable among trading vs. investing?

-It depends on your goals.
-Investing is better for steady long-term growth, while trading suits those who want quick profits and can handle risks.
+It depends on your financial goals.
+Investing may be more suitable for steady long-term growth, while trading suits those who want quick profits and can handle risks.